unused/ruby-ftw/slides.md

 basis.
 However I'm especially grateful that I can spent a lot of time using Ruby.

-In this talk I want to share with you some of my thoughts of Ruby.
+In this talk I want to share with you some of my thoughts on Ruby.
-As I think the best way to get to know something is to see it in action I will do some live coding rather than going through all of the good and bad parts of the language.

 As this is a live (remote) presentation, feel free to ask questions any time in the chat.